 What Are the Signs of Aging in Cats?

 Your cat may start to sleep more than usual or may have difficulty sleeping at all.
 They may have trouble jumping up on things or climbing stairs.
 The weight of geriatric cats also tends to fluctuate.
 Your cat may also exhibit behavioral changes such as greater irritability or lack of interest.
 These are signs you should take your cat into the visit for a thorough examination.

 How Can I Keep My Senior Cat Healthy and Happy?

 You can help your older cat remain healthy by providing easily digestible food, comfortable bedding, and plenty of fresh water.
 Make sure your cat receives regular, gentle exercise and has a few toys to stimulate them mentally.
 Regular visits to the vet will help to manage any health problems that develop.

 Contact Our Veterinarian for Senior Cat Care in Nashville, TN

 At Nashville Cat Clinic, we have been providing residents of Nashville, TN with reliable senior cat care for many years.
-We offer many veterinary services, including vaccinations, dental care, surgery, diagnostics, emergency care, and boarding.
+We offer many veterinary services, including vaccinations, dental care, surgery, diagnostics, and emergency care.
 We even do house calls.
 For more information on how we care for geriatric cats or to schedule an appointment with our veterinarian, call us today at (615) 361-1844.